GDQuest/website/content/tutorial/godot/pcg/intro-to-noise-generators/index.md

-+++
+---
+author: nathan
+date: "2021-01-30T00:00:00-06:00"
-title = "Intro to procedural noise" description = "Noise generators are the bread and butter of procedural content generation.
+description: Noise generators are the bread and butter of procedural content generation.
   What are they exactly?
-That's what you'll learn in this tutorial." author = "nathan"
+That's what you'll learn in this tutorial.

-date = 2021-01-30
-weight = 5
+difficulty: beginner
-draft = true
+draft: true

-difficulty = "beginner"
-keywords = ["godot pcg tutorial", "godot noise", "godot procedural generation"]
-+++
+keywords:
+- godot pcg tutorial
+- godot noise
+- godot procedural generation
+title: Intro to procedural noise
+weight: 5
+---

 In this lesson, we will talk about noise in procedural generation and the ways we can use it to generate object positions in Godot.